ipatch/dotfiles/README.md

 ## TODOs

+- [ ] Drop the season name from the dev branch name for the next seasonal release, ie. `winter/dev` will just be `dev`, reasoning easier for preserving external links to repo.
 - [ ] make abe graphich more personal.
 - [ ] Write an install script for easy installation of dotfiles.